 It can be tricky and sometimes frustrating interpreting your baby's cries, especially at first.
 During these times, just remember that your baby is fully dependent on you for food, warmth, love, security and comfort.
 Crying is your baby's way of communicating any of these needs and getting a response from you.
 Here are some reasons why your baby cries, and what you can do in response:

 Babies tend to get hungry fast because their stomachs are small.

-The signs: you will soon start recognising the signs that indicate hunger such as: sucking the fists, turning towards your breasts in response to a stroke on the cheek or lips (known as "rooting") when you pick baby up.
+The signs: Sucking the fists, turning towards your breasts in response to a stroke on the cheek or lips (known as "rooting") when you pick your baby up.

-What to do: feed your baby the moment you notice the signs of hunger.
-Responding early will help you avoid having to deal with long bouts of your baby crying.
+What to do: Feed your baby the moment you notice the signs of hunger.
+Responding early will help you avoid having to deal with long bouts of crying.